Manga Effects Every Artist Should Know!

 You can also make curved speedlines!

-To understand more about speedline editing tool, you can see the guide here:
+To understand more about speedline editing tool, you can read this article:

 • Motion lines

 Now that we’ve learned about focus and speed lines don’t you think the dumpling man lacks something?
-Well now let’s introduce you to motion lines!
+I’ve used this line in my previous examples, now let’s introduce you to motion lines!

 While speed lines and focus lines are usually added to the background, Motion lines are typically drawn close to the character.
 These motion lines help to indicate the direction of a movement/moving object